david1312/fullstack-waitlistmanager/README.md

 3. **Run the database locally**:

    - I’ve prepared a `docker-compose.yml` file to help you set up the local database and the database management tool.
 An initial migration script is also available in the `docker-entrypoint-initdb.d` folder, which will be automatically executed if you are using `docker-compose`.
+   - The `docker-compose.yml` also includes Adminer, a lightweight database management tool that you can use to inspect the database via a web interface.
+If you prefer to use your own database management tool, feel free to comment out or remove Adminer from the `docker-compose.yml` file.
    - If you have Docker installed, simply run the following command:
      ```bash
      docker-compose up -d